SUPPORT

 Does this happen with long or short videos?

-- Do videos play smoothly on YouTube on the same device/connection
+- Do videos play smoothly on YouTube on the same device/connection (select HD 1080 quality on YouTube)

 Other Solutions